mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/mode_planning.md

 3. Break the user's request into steps, each targeting a specific screen.
 4. Each screen step must be self-contained: include ALL work for that screen — layout, components, properties, AND block logic (event handlers, navigation, variables).
 A child agent will execute each step independently with no knowledge of other steps.
 5. Cross-screen navigation is critical: if the app has multiple screens, every screen step MUST include instructions to wire navigation buttons/handlers that open other screens.
 Navigation is not automatic — each screen's child agent must be told explicitly which buttons navigate where.
 6. Use '__project__' as the screen for project-level operations (creating screens, setting project properties).
+When creating new screens, choose descriptive PascalCase names that reflect the screen's purpose (e.g. LoginScreen, Settings, PlayerProfile) instead of incremental names like Screen2, Screen3.
 7. Set depends_on when a step requires another to complete first (e.g., a screen must be created before components can be added to it).
 8. Call propose_plan with your complete plan.